 The spread of COVID-19 in the country has been rapid, with 3,764 confirmed cases and 177 deaths as of Apr.
-7. As the industry continues to face the dire consequences of the coronavirus pandemic, how is Republic Act No. 11469 or the Bayanihan to Heal as One Act helping businesses and the people behind it during this time of crisis?
+7. As the industry continues to face the consequences of the pandemic, how is Republic Act No. 11469 or the Bayanihan to Heal as One Act helping businesses and the people behind it during this time?

 What will it require from the private sector?